BenWestgate/yeti.Bash/README.md

 Enter ./CreateWallet.sh and follow instructions on screen.

-To make a non 3-of-7 Multisignature wallet, use instructions above with CustomWallet.sh not CreateWallet.sh
+To make a non 3-of-7 multisig wallet, use instructions above with CustomWallet.sh not CreateWallet.sh

+To make a multisig wallet with additional randomness from coin flips or dice rolls, use instructions above with CoinDiceWallet.sh